 Figure 9: Bayes Result of Highest Camera Resolution in High Convert Rate

 From the results given, we can clearly figure out the trend that the higher the mobile configuration is, the high click rate and convert rate the sample has.
 To be specific, phones with higher display resolution, higher recording definition, higher camera resolution, more CPU cores, larger RAM, and more spacious ROM are apt to reveal more satisfactory sales condition.
 The phones that display weaker sales performance tend to possess lower counterparts of the features listed above.

+The comparison between the distinction result and the real result is shown in table 17, which shows the accuracy of the regression.
+We can see that it is much higher than linear regression.

+Table 17: Principal Regression Correlation Coefficient